 Pre-Admission Application: Biocore typically begins in the fall of your sophomore year, and is contingent on prerequisite coursework in Chemistry and Math (Chem 103/104, 109 or 115 and Math 221).
 However, we recognize that some first year students may have fulfilled this requirement with equivalent coursework while in high school.
 Therefore, we offer an opportunity to apply for Biocore early (during summer prior to first year) for planning purposes.

 When to start Biocore?
-In your application, we ask if you would like to start Biocore in the fall of your second (sophomore) year and/or if you would like to be considered for an ‘early start’ to begin Biocore in the fall of your Freshman year.
 Most students at UW Madison begin biology coursework (and specifically Biocore) in their sophomore year.
-We do admit a small number (2-5) of well-prepared freshman who will begin Biocore in Fall 2020 and are considered ‘early start’ students.
+We do admit a small number (2-5) of well-prepared freshman and are considered ‘early start’ students.
 The criteria for ‘early start’ freshman students are more rigorous than for regular sophomore year start since we know that there are many aspects (some planned and expected/ some unexpected) that are an important part of the freshman experience when transitioning to college.
 Therefore, freshman should be well-prepared for the academic work (biology, chemistry, and math content and skills) and accelerated pace, so that you can have time for other freshman year experiences.
-The ‘early start’ admission process includes the pre-admission application as well as an interview/ advising meeting before or during summer orientation (SOAR) with Biocore Director Janet Batzli (email@example.com).
-The interview / advising meeting is important for discussion of your goals and interests (academic and non-academic).
-If you meet admission criteria, and your goals, academic fit and the timing is right, pre-admitted students can begin Biocore freshman year while openings are available.
+If you would like to explore ‘early start’, fill out a preadmission application (link below) and contact Biocore Director Janet Batzli (firstname.lastname@example.org) to set up and advising meeting.
+An advising meeting is important to discuss your goals and interests (academic and non-academic).
+If you meet admission criteria, and your goals, academic fit and the timing is right, pre-admitted students may begin Biocore freshman year while openings are available.

 Criteria for PreAdmission Applications: